 - Custom fields and statuses for effective budgeting, prioritizing and customizing workflows

-- Integrations with Salesforce, Google apps, Box, Dropbox, and other popular tools
+- Integrations with Salesforce, Google Apps, Box, Dropbox, and other popular 3rd parties

-The team actually promises a growth in productivity by 20%-55% for an enterprise which is currently not using a PM service or tool.
+The product actually promises growth in productivity by 20%-55% for an enterprise that is currently not using a PM tool.

-How Wrike can help businesses manage their Work
+How it can help businesses manage their functions

-Besides plenty of other companies, one of the businesses using this PM tool is Hootsuite – a social media marketing and management tool.
-Hootsuite was struggling to find a way to manage their tasks as the company kept growing, due to the increase in the task volume and consequently a lack of visibility.
+Besides plenty of other companies, one of the businesses using this PM tool is Hootsuite – a social media marketing software.
+Hootsuite was struggling to find a way to manage projects and their activities as the company kept growing, due to the increase in the volume and consequently a lack of visibility.

-The service provided a centralized location to handle the large volume of tasks and report on productivity.
+It provided a centralized location to handle the large volume of activities and report on productivity.

 “We’ve got a specific structure that we’ve set up in Wrike so we can look at our campaigns and releases by quarter, and compare quarter over quarter what we’re doing,” says Chalmers, “I report quarterly to executives on how many projects we’ve done and how long it takes us to go to market.
 We’re constantly wanting to make sure we’re remaining stable or getting faster at what we do.”

-Particularly for marketing agencies, who do a lot of video production, the tool includes an extension for Adobe Creative Cloud, so integrates directly with the tools of the team.
-Of course, it also features tools for projects and tasks that require managerial supervisions like reviews and approvals.
+Particularly for marketing agencies, who do a lot of video production, the tool includes an extension for Adobe Creative Cloud, so integrates directly with the tools of the company.
+Of course, it also includes tools for projects and tasks that require managerial supervisions like reviews and approvals.

 Features which make sense for an agency include: